kreynen/docs/deployment/heroku.md

 # Deploying an API Platform App on Heroku

 [Heroku](https://www.heroku.com) is a popular, fast, scalable and reliable *Platform As A Service* (PaaS).
-As Heroku offers a free plan including database support through [Heroku Postgres](https://www.heroku.com/postgres), it's a convenient way to experiment with API Platform.

-The API Platform Heroku integration also supports MySQL databases provided by [the ClearDB add-on](https://addons.heroku.com/cleardb).
+As Heroku offers a free plan including database support through [Heroku Postgres](https://www.heroku.com/postgres).
+Heroku also supports MySQL databases provided by [the ClearDB add-on](https://addons.heroku.com/cleardb), but we'll use Postgres to experiment with API Platform on Heroku.

-Deploying API Platform applications on Heroku is straightforward and you will learn how to do it in this tutorial.
+Deploying API Platform applications on Heroku is straightforward and builds on [Heroku's Symfony 4 deployments]  (https://devcenter.heroku.com/articles/deploying-symfony4).

-*Note: this tutorial works perfectly well with API Platform but also with any Symfony application based on the Symfony Standard
-Edition.*

-If you don't already have one, [create an account on Heroku](https://signup.heroku.com/signup/dc).
-Then install [the Heroku toolbelt](https://devcenter.heroku.com/articles/getting-started-with-php#set-up).
+If you don't already have one, [create an account on Heroku](https://signup.heroku.com/dc).
+Then install [the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
 We're guessing you already have a working install of [Composer](http://getcomposer.org).
 Perfect, we will need it.

-Create a new [API Platform project](distribution/index.md) which will be used in the rest of this example.
+Create a new [API Platform project](distribution/#installing-the-framework) using the .tar.gz distribution.
+We will be used in the rest of this example.

 Heroku relies on [environment variables](https://devcenter.heroku.com/articles/config-vars) for its configuration.
 Regardless of what provider you choose for hosting your application, using environment variables to configure your production environment is a best practice promoted by API Platform.

 Create a Heroku `app.json` file at the root of the `api/` directory to configure the deployment: